WC 2001 Home

 The Brazilian Amputee Soccer team is probably the best in the world.

-Tainted Brazilian Win
+Taint Brazilian Win

 The team's undeniable dedication, passion, and considerable skills may have been

 more than enough to win this year's world championship.

 Sadly, we'll never know.
 We'll never know because it also appears the Brazilian

 governing body didn't trust the team enough to win on its own merits.